-Cadillac has not yet shared any specifics about the interior of the 2019 CT6, instead focusing all attention on the updates to the sedan’s technology.
-We will update this section as needed if the vehicle’s cabin is updated.
+Cadillac has not shared any specifics about the interior of the 2019 CT6, instead focusing all attention on the updates to the sedan’s technology.
+However, we do know that the full-size sedan is getting the following visible updates:

 Touchscreen version of CUE, or the Cadillac User Experience, have perfected the art of dissatisfying owners since the system’s introduction in 2013.
 This is despite Cadillac updating the system over the years in order to improve it.

 Well, the touchscreen and touchpad duo on the 2016, 2017 and 2018 CT6 models are replaced by two physical controllers on the 2019 CT6 – which is exactly what we’ve been asking for all along.
 Hallelujah!

 The smaller controller is used for volume, seek forward/back controls for the audio system as well as shortcut buttons for fast access to the most frequently used apps such as Audio, Phone, Navigation (if available) and Home.
 The large center dial is used to operate primary features of the most frequently used apps, scroll menus and lists and select other apps to be displayed.

 Both controllers drive the latest Cadillac User Experience infotainment system (now at version 3.0) to deliver a highly-connected environment.
 Compared to previous generations, the new system features a more intuitive user interface, faster response and improved voice recognition.
 It was first introduced on the 2017 CTS.

 The system now leverages the cloud and embedded high-speed 4G LTE connection for higher levels of personalization, connected navigation and news, as well as marketplace and entertainment applications via the app store.